-Gullfoss is situated in a unique and isolated location.
-The southward-flowing river takes a decidedly sharp right turn about o.62 mi (1 km) before reaching the waterfall.
+Most notably, the staggeringly beautiful waterfall formed situated along a unique and isolated river.
+From that point, however, the southward-flowing body takes a decidedly sharp right turn.
+This deviation occurs about 0.62 mi (1 km) before reaching the waterfall.

-Gullfoss Cultural Significance
+Gullfoss History and Cultural Significance

-Foreign investors purchased the rights to the waterfall for just that reason.
-However, the daughter of the man who owned those rights before protested vehemently for the preservation of the pristine beauty of Gullfoss.
-After years of court battles, the young woman lost her case.
+Thankfully, though, the daughter of the man who owned those rights before protested vehemently.
+She passionately called for the preservation of the pristine beauty of the cascade.
+After years of court battles, the young woman unfortunately lost her case.